Caption: Available Light only (Nikon D3S, ISO 12,800, f/5.6, 1/40, 28-300mm)

 One of the most significant signs for pros who don’t know how to get good skin tones is to go to black and white.
 This is the easiest way to eliminate the sign they are still an amateur regarding color balance.

 I think so many wedding photographers shoot in black and white.
-I think they are not using it so much for effect or to create a mood, but they don’t know how to correct the color.
-Most likely, they shot everything in JPEG and if you are off with the color in JPEG, fixing it in post-production is very difficult compared to working with a RAW image.
+They are not using it so much for effect or to create a mood, but they don’t know how to correct the color.
+Most likely, they shot everything in JPEG, and if you are off with the color in JPEG, fixing it in post-production is very difficult compared to working with a RAW image.

 LSU #7 burns the UNC defense in the Chick-fil-A Kickoff game.

-LSU’s #7 burned the defense of UNC a few times that day and that is why they defeated UNC.
+LSU’s #7 burned the defense of UNC a few times that day, so they defeated UNC.

 I have just been burned again by a client.
 It happens and will probably happen again.
 I am writing about this because I have watched not just other photographers screw up in these situations, but I have as well.